top of page

 Self-worth and confidence

 Negative self-talk is one of the most destructive forces of self-esteem.
 Imagine someone close to you constantly criticising your every decision, life choice, or appearance.
 Perhaps this was your experience with a family member or caregiver.
-When someone repeatedly questions their own worth, criticising their body, personality, or abilities, it gradually erodes their confidence.
+Personally, it was for me and 30 years on I still deal with self-doubt and minimise my accomplishments.
+When you repeatedly questions your own worth, criticising your personality, abilities, or maybe even your body, it gradually erodes your confidence across the board.
 Over time, this internal dialogue can create hesitation and self-doubt, making it difficult to take chances, whether in a career, relationships, or even something as simple as trying a new hobby.
 It can lead to avoiding opportunities altogether or dismissing them before even giving them a chance.

 Relationships